My Shortlist

 OLIVET SCHOOL

 Olivet School looks for families who appreciate what Olivet School has to offer them and their child.
 Parents, students and Olivet School teachers love the Olivet School community for its caring, home-like quality, very small class sizes and its rich academic program taught with a foundation in Christian values.
-If you've been looking for elementary education which combines the strength of top quality teaching with the individual attention and opportunities of a personalized learning community, then you too will love Olivet School!
+If you've been looking for elementary education that combines the strength of top-quality teaching with the individual attention and opportunities of a personalized learning community, you'll love Olivet School, too!

 What the school says